AdobeDocs/adobe-dev-console/src/pages/guides/authentication/APIKeyAuthentication/index.md

 ## API Key credential

-The API Key credential, as the name suggests, only contains an API key and no secrets.
+As the name suggests, the API Key credential only contains an API key and no secrets.
 It cannot be used to generate access tokens.
 An API key credential only allows Adobe servers to identify the application but cannot authenticate a user or the application.

 ### Understanding Allowed Origins

 Some Adobe APIs do not require an access token, only an API key, to be called.
-However, such an API may still need to prevent your API key from being copied by a malicious actor and then misused.
+However, such an API may still need to prevent your API key from being copied by a malicious actor and misused.

-To prevent such bad actors Adobe servers only accept API requests originating from your website, and reject any other API requests.
-This is achieved by relying on the Origin HTTP request header that a broswer sends with each request.
+To prevent bad actors from using your API key, Adobe servers only accept API requests originating from your website and reject any other API requests.
+Adobe servers determine whether the request originates from your website by relying on the Origin HTTP request header that a browser sends with each request.

 To ensure that Adobe servers accept API requests from all the domains your application uses, you must add those domains as 'allow listed origins' during API Key credential setup.

-You can configure upto 5 comma separated domains, use wildcards to club together multiple subdomains, and specify an non-priviledged port numbers.
-You can edit these domains any time by visting your project on the Adobe Developer Console.
+You can configure up to 5 comma-separated domains, use wildcards to club together multiple subdomains and specify any non-privileged port numbers.
+You can edit these domains any time by visiting your project on the Adobe Developer Console.